So you want to be an entrepreneur?

 Insisting to follow processes kills creativity.
 Entrepreneurs are constantly looking for ways to do things differently and better.
 Innovation comes from breaking processes and old habits.
 Not following the same old ones over and over.
 This makes entrepreneurship the act of breaking processes by definition.

 Processes carry with them a lot of unnecessary overhead.
 It’s amazing what gets accomplished when you have control over your own time.
 This is my biggest takeaway from entrepreneurship.
 Its almost as if those processes are designed to slow you down on purpose so you don’t get time to work on anything else but your job.

-If you hate following processes, it’s a sign that entrepreneurship might be for you.
+If you hate to follow processes, it’s a sign that entrepreneurship might be for you.

 * * *

-Now that we’ve gone through this reality check, and your answer to all those questions implies you have what it takes, my advice is to start by finding someone who is willing to pay you for something you will do or make.
+Now that we’ve gone through this reality check, and if your answer to all those questions above implies that you have what it takes, my advice is to start by finding someone who is willing to pay you for something you will do or make.
 This is the first step.

 And remember, nobody is born an entrepreneur, it’s a skill that you acquire and a muscle that you can train.